aakashdixit22/Job-portal-Backend/README.md

 # Talx-Backend 🚀

 **Visit Talx**: [https://talx.vercel.app/](https://talx.vercel.app/)

-This is the backend API for the **Job Portal** on the Talx Website.
+**Talx-Backend** is the backend API for the **Job Portal** on the Talx Website.
 It provides job management, authentication, subscription, news integration, contact functionalities, and job application handling.
 The backend is built using **Node.js** and **Express.js** with a MongoDB database.

 ---